lks-ai/deeper/README.md

 - ✅ Write config to the root node on save.
 - Multi-directional rewriting (based on children/peers).
 - Automated branch editing (simple and content-based rewriting).
-- Link-based RAG for context recall.
+- Link-based RAG (LRAG?) for context recall.
 - Reverse rewrites on peers (asynchronous editing).
 - Branch Traversal for branch templates

-### SysOps
-- ✅ Fix HTTPS on the demo site.
+- Filtered path search for agents (only return nodes of condition)
+- Agent *Workers*: agents for each node can further think and refine their content based on changing context

 ### Server-Side Enhancements
 - Web search capability.
 - Integrated web browser tool.
-- Agent prompts for various roles (coder, roleplayer, etc.).
+- Finish Agent prompts for various roles (coder, roleplayer, etc.).
 - Tree-based prompt templates (for grafting or regeneration).
 - Multi-directional context stacking (beyond the simple root-to-leaf path).
 - Safe handling of multimedia/HTML content.
 - Auto-agent switching.
 - ✅ User Accounts.
 - ✅ WebSockets for collaboration and background processing.
+- Add sockets buffer for "syncing from load" on a client who's late to the party
 - Simplified RAG without heavy overhead (e.g., ModernBERT).
+- Pypandoc based Export (Tree -> Docx) and (Docx -> Tree)

 ---